georgeonalo/rentzone-terraform-ecs-project/README.md

-# rentzone-terraform-ecs-project
+# Host a Dynamic Web App on AWS with Terraform, Docker, Amazon ECR, and ECS

-A repository to store the Terraform codes for the RentZone ECS project
+This is a repository to store the Terraform codes for my dynamic car Rental wep application called RentZone.